nkondapa/nkondapa.github.io/_pages/about.md

 Research Interests
 ----
 I'm interested in the relationship between human cognition and artificial intelligence.
 How do humans develop generalizable representations?
 Where does human cognition and artificial intelligence differ? <br/><br/>
 Currently, I'm working on the problem of **machine teaching**.
-My goal is to develop teaching algorithms that can produce personalized teaching material for human students given an expertly trained neural network.
+My goal is to develop teaching algorithms that can produce personalized teaching material for human students from expertly trained machine learning models.
 My intention with this work is to make high-quality tutoring available to students from diverse backgrounds.

 Background
 ----